 Northern Ireland has three world-class links, with plenty of golfing enthusiasts rating the Dunluce Course at Royal Portrush as the best in Ireland.
 It was originally designed by the godfather of golf course design, Harry Colt, and the links received a major upgrade prior to hosting the 2019 Open Championship.

-So successful was the event, that it was awarded an early return last summer when world number one Scottie Scheffler cruised to a 4-shot win en route to claiming his fourth Major.
 This more recent work included the creation of two excellent new holes, the par-5 seventh and the two-shotter that follows, out in the dunes.
 These replaced a less remarkable finishing pair, resulting in a course that has no weaknesses.
 It’s a masterpiece in strategic design with the additional benefit of being an absolute picture.

-Two of the many highlights are the dogleg 5th, which is played over the dunes and down to the beach, and the perfectly-named par-3 16th, Calamity Corner.
-Luck out with a day of gentle breezes and it’s even possible to score well!
+Two of the many highlights are the dogleg 5th, which is played over the dunes and down to the beach, and the perfectly named par-3 16th, Calamity Corner.
+Luck out with a day of gentle breezes and it’s even possible to score well.

 The second course here, the Valley, has been significantly improved and now is one of the best in the country.
-With the recent opening of the Rosses, a luxurious 8-room property overlooking the fourth fairway of the Dunluce, Royal Portrush has cemented its place as one of the finest clubs in the UK and Ireland.
+With the recent opening of the Rosses, a luxurious eight-room property overlooking the fourth fairway of the Dunluce, Royal Portrush has cemented its place as one of the finest clubs in the UK and Ireland.

 Playing this historic Open Championship venue in 2026 will cost $550, with the excellent Valley Course less than half that.
 See www.royalportrushgolfclub.com for full details, including accommodation.
 Oh, and the other two top-class links are at Royal County Down, a two-hour drive, and Portstewart, just 10 minutes away along the coast.